-Prior to beginning work in the 9-1-1 communications center, all new employees at spend six weeks in an on-site Rookie School.
+Prior to beginning work in the 9-1-1 communications center, all new employees spend six weeks in an on-site Rookie School.
 The school is a combination of classroom work with hands-on training and homework, quizzes, tests, and a cumulative final exam.
 While in school, students receive all the certifications required to function as Emergency Communications Specialists with GM 9-1-1.
 The certifications obtained during this time include:

 Emergency Telecommunicator (ETC) - 40-hour national certification course that teaches the basic fundamentals for a 9-1-1 telecommunicator.